 Investing in cancer research is central to our mission – to reduce the burden of cancer.

-Our research activities encompass a number of areas which work together in supporting our commitment to reduce the burden of cancer.
+Our research activities encompass several areas that work together in supporting our commitment to reducing the burden of cancer.

 Our research is directed at understanding how to prevent cancer, how to diagnose cancer earlier, how to help patients achieve the best possible quality of life after a cancer diagnosis, and how to best support cancer patients and their families.

-Viertel Cancer Research Centre – a centre of research excellence which conducts research and translates research findings into quality advocacy, education and supportive care programs that improve cancer outcomes for Queenslanders and the wider community.
+Viertel Cancer Research Centre – a centre of research excellence that conducts research and translates research findings into quality advocacy, education and supportive care programs that improve cancer outcomes for Queenslanders and the wider community.

 Queensland cancer statistics – readily accessible cancer statistics